Information on buying land, house or a business on Koh Chang.

 Nor Sor Sam – Land with this title cannot be transferred immediately, a 30 day public notice must be posted before any sale can occur.
 However it can easily be divided into many smaller plots.
 Unlike a plot of Chanote titled land which is limited to 9 divisions unless the owner has a developer’s license

 Por Bor Tor Ha / Sor Kor Neung – These are farmland title deeds.
 Only for Thai buyers and expats married to Thais who understand the local way of doing things will consider land with these titles.
 On Koh Chang this type of land was cheap a few years ago but now, it too, is rather expensive.
 Your lawyer will advise you not to buy it.
 If any lawyer advises you to buy it, they either own the land or are good friends with the owner.
 It can only be held in a Thai name.
 Not in a company name.
+And you can’t register a lease on this type of land.

 You will see large plots of land listed as being a number of ‘Rai’ Smaller housing plots often use ‘Talang Wa’